EuracBiomedicalResearch/DigitalSpiralography/README.rst

 3. Fit the paper onto the tablet, and ensure it doesn't move.
 4. Calibrate:

-   * Enter a Tablet ID and a Drawing ID (when using a barcode gun, zap the tablet and the paper).
+   * Enter a Tablet ID, Pen ID and a Drawing ID (when using a barcode gun, zap the tablet, pen and the paper).
    * Hold the pen straight.
    * Move the pen over the red point indicated in the screen (which fills red), then press ENTER.